 Specialized outpatient physical therapy services include:

-- Orthopedic care - Geared toward returning the injured athlete back to the game quickly and safely, these services include biomechanical assessment, inflammation reduction, motion and strength restoration and activity-specific training.
+- Orthopedic care - Geared toward returning the injured client back to their previous quality of life and level of function quickly and safely; these services include biomechanical assessment, inflammation reduction, motion and strength restoration, and activity-specific training.

 - Back and neck care - Our department incorporates a range of back and neck rehabilitation philosophies, including the McKenzie approach, dynamic lumbar stabilization, cervical stabilization and other manual therapy approaches.
 The goal is to restore function, improve mechanics and prevent re-injury.

 Patients who are having or who have had total knee replacements and total hip replacements can attend pre-surgery physical therapy to help with their post-surgical recovery.